-British Authorities Are Scrambling To Find A Stolen Solid Gold Toilet
+British Authorities Scramble To Find Stolen Solid Gold Toilet

 Once, Cattelan did offer America to a more private residence: the White House.
 In 2017, after the Trump White House asked to borrow a Vincent van Gogh painting from the Guggenheim, Spector wrote back to say that the requested work was not unavailable — but America was.

-"We would be pleased to help facilitate this loan for the artist should the President and First Lady have any interest in installing it in the White House," Spector wrote in an email published by the Washington Post.
+"We would be pleased to help facilitate this loan for the artist should the President and First Lady have any interest in installing it in the White House," Spector wrote in an email published by The Washington Post.
 "It is, of course, extremely valuable and somewhat fragile, but we would provide all the instructions for its installation and care."

 Cattelan has been called "court jester of the art world."
 In 1996, when he was unable to come up with a piece of his own for an exhibition in Amsterdam, he stole another artist's entire work and attempted to claim credit for it.
 Cattelan is incredibly successful and has sold single works for more than $10 million.

 NPR could not immediately reach Cattelan for comment on the theft of America.
-In 2018, when the Washington Post asked him what his work meant and why he offered it to the White House, Cattelan responded.
+In 2018, when The Washington Post asked him what his work meant and why he offered it to the White House, Cattelan responded.

 "What's the point of our life?" he said.
 "Everything seems absurd until we die and then it makes sense."